 We missed out on 66 days of being able to buy things from the shop.

-This includes things like Fiber Axons, which are otherwise quite difficult to get.
+This includes things like Fiber Axons, which are otherwise quite difficult to get in sufficient numbers.

 We missed out on 66 days worth of daily rewards.